This Thai Curry Chicken recipe is perfect for beginners! It’s easy to make, filled with flavor, and customizable for picky eaters.

 Instant Pot Indian Butter Chicken — I know I mentioned this one already, but my kids LOVE LOVE this one.
 It’s from my book, The Big Book of Pressure Cooking and is in my 6-month rotation.
 Like I said, my kids don’t like eating the same stuff more than twice a month.
 Ha.
 I could eat that curry every week.
 It’s so, so good.

-Chicken Thai Curry (Instant Pot)
+Easy Thai Chicken Curry (Instant Pot)

 Make this flavorful, kid-friendly Thai Chicken Curry in your Instant Pot!
 (Also includes stovetop and slow cooker instructions!)
 Swap out the vegetables, protein, or even make it vegetarian.
 Super easy and can be made low-carb/keto or Whole30 friendly.